380 Surgeon Robert Watson

 While on half-pay, Surgeon Robert Watson published:

-Observations on the suspended matters in the land, sea and air at the Royal Victoria Hospital Netley, June 1870.
-Appendix XXV to the Report of the Army Medical Department for 1869 Vol 11; 529.
+Observations on the suspended matters in the land, sea and air at the Royal Victoria Hospital Netley, June 1870 in Appendix XXV to the Report of the Army Medical Department for 1869 Vol 11; 529.

 26 May 1854 Assistant Surgeon 91st (Argyllshire) Regiment of Foot.